Invoicing Clients in Crypto: A How-to Guide for Freelancers

 Another important reason to accept crypto payments is the growing number of crypto-native clients.
 There are a lot of crypto-native companies looking to hire freelancers, and service providers.
 These companies often have big budgets and will pay you a premium.
 However, they prefer to work with companies and freelancers willing to accept payment in cryptocurrencies.

 Last but not least is that crypto provides you with superior returns on your liquid cash holdings.
 Margin lending, staking, and other yield-farming options allow you to generate interest rates of 2-3 times what bank deposit rates offer for holding your business’ cash reserves.

 How to accept crypto payments

 All you need to get started is a crypto wallet.
 Your wallet will have a unique deposit address you can share with your clients.
 Different cryptocurrencies use different wallets.
 The best wallet is going to depend on the crypto you want to be paid in.
 To learn more about which type of wallets to use, check out this handy comparison of the best crypto wallets available.

 Having full control of your own wallet is the safest way to accept crypto payments.
 However, if you’re new to crypto, you can start by using an exchange wallet such as Binance or Coinbase for convenience.
 This lets you generate deposit addresses for any popular cryptocurrency.
 Once the crypto is in your account, it’s simple to cash out, or trade for other crypto assets.

-Once you have a deposit address on an exchange or a crypto wallet, you can invoice your client with the wallet address listed, in place of where bank details might normally be.
+Once you have a deposit address on an exchange or a crypto wallet, you can use a crypto invoice template or crypto invoice generator to invoice your client with the wallet address listed, in place of where bank details might normally be.